-More than 400 bears are kept in sanctuaries throughout China and Vietnam where Animals Asia Foundations cares for bears and gathers evidence of the effects that bile extraction has on bears.
-Over 10,000 They operate world-class bear rescue centres in Chengdu (China), Tam Dao (Vietnam) that provide bears with comfortable dens and semi-natural enclosures where they are able to keep bears in a safe environment, surrounded by other bears.
+More than 400 bears are kept in sanctuaries throughout China and Vietnam where Animals Asia Foundation cares for bears and gathers evidence of the effects that bile extraction has on bears.
+They operate world-class bear rescue centres in Chengdu (China), Tam Dao (Vietnam) that provide bears with comfortable dens and semi-natural enclosures where they are able to keep bears in a safe environment, surrounded by other bears.
 These centres also contribute to the local community, as 250 jobs were created as a result of the centres opening.

 The charity is also working hard to stop the needless killing of dogs as organised by the government in their efforts to reduce stray dog populations.
 Furthermore, the charity also works to stop cats and dogs from being snatched on the street and taken to meat markets, from which they are sold for human consumption, tragically enduring slow and violent deaths.
 To stop this, the charity provides funds and training to around 100 animal welfare groups that rescue dogs and cats.

 Another example is their investigative work within zoos, safari parks and other entertainment venues across China, Vietnam and Indonesia.
 They identify animal welfare concerns and report them to management or government authorities.
 They also use their evidence to influence positive regulatory change.
 For example, many cows, pigs and chickens are fed to lions and tigers as live pray for crowd entertainment.
 They might also be chained and forced to entertain crowds in degrading fashion.

 £3 – A day’s food bill for one bear.
 With loads of fresh fruits, vegetables, and special vitamin-packed biscuits.